Backdoor Attack on Vertical Federated Graph Neural Network Learning: Related Work

 Malicious subgraph structures involve adding malicious subgraphs to nodes \cite{dai2023unnoticeable}, edge endpoints \cite{zheng2023link}, or specific positions in the graph \cite{GNN-backdoor-ccfc21,xi2021graph}, causing nodes, edges, or graphs to be misclassified.
 Graph structure perturbation involves injecting special node connections into the training set adversarially, allowing backdoor attacks to be executed by merely modifying the graph's topology during the attack \cite{yang2022transferable}.
 Node attribute manipulation involves carefully designing special node features and adding them to the target class nodes in the training set, followed by adaptive optimization of the graph structure to train a GNN model with backdoors \cite{xing2023clean,chen2023feature}.
 Although these methods are viable in centralized GNN scenarios, they all rely on full access to the training set, which is nearly impossible in VFGNN.

 The aforementioned backdoor techniques, whether tailored for GNN or VFL, are not applicable to VFGNN due to unique threat models.
 Existing methods such as CBA, DBA, and Bkd-FedGNN focus on HFGNN and do not address the needs of VFGNN \cite{xu2022more,liu2023bkd}.
 VFL backdoor attack methods lack consideration for the data structure of graph data, while GNN backdoor attacks face difficulties in handling vertically partitioned data.
-To address these issues, we propose the BVG algorithm for VFGNN, which uses dual-layer optimization and multi-hop triggers to achieve high attack success rates with minimal impact on the main task accuracy (MTA).
+To address these issues, this paper proposes the BVG algorithm for VFGNN, leveraging multi-hop triggers and a backdoor retention strategy to achieve efficient backdoor attacks.